NCSU-Libraries/Introduction-to-Machine-Learning/chapter2.md

 The equation is of the form:

-y = a + bx + ei
+`y = a + bx + ei`

-y is what we want to predict and x includes all the predictors required to form the model above.
+`y` is what we want to predict and `x` includes all the predictors required to form the model above.

-a and b are coefficients determined by the `lm()` function we’ll use shortly. `ei` stands for errors as a result of the factors we did not consider.
+`a` and `b` are **coefficients** determined by the `lm()` function we’ll use shortly. `ei` stands for errors as a result of the factors we did not consider.

 The best model is one that minimizes ei the most.

-Regression model is easy to implement but it often produces low performance models.
-This method is useful when the variable involved can be modelled in a linear way.
+A regression model is easy to implement but it often produces low performance models.
+This method is useful when the variable involved can be modeled in a linear way.

-For example, increase in age leads to increase in weight, or increase in age leads to decrease in the number of hairs on head.
-This cannot be used in showing increase in library visitor per day of the week.
-This is usually non-linear.
+For example, to show that increase in age leads to increase in weight, or an increase in age leads to decrease in the number of hairs on one's head.
+This cannot be used in showing increase in library visitor per day of the week, which is usually non-linear.

-`lm()` function is used like this: Suppose `myData` is the name of a dataset and I want to predict `class` an attribute in the dataset `myData` using `sex` (another attribute in myData) as my predictor
+`lm()` function is used like this: Suppose `myData` is the name of a dataset and I want to predict `class` an attribute in the dataset `myData` using `sex` (another attribute in myData) as my predictor:

-reg_model <- lm(class, sex, data=myData)
+`reg_model <- lm(class, sex, data=myData)`

-We can get a and b from reg_model using the coef function:
+We can get `a` and `b` from `reg_model` using the coef function:

 a <- coef(reg_model)[1]